 Meconium aspiration is very rare and most likely happens when your baby is distressed.

-If the amniotic sac ruptures and the fluid is a greenish or yellowish colour, this indicates your baby has passed meconium already.
+If the sac ruptures and the amniotic fluid is a greenish or yellowish color, this indicates your baby has passed meconium already.

-It doesn’t mean your baby is necessarily in danger but be sure to let your care provider know as they will want to check for fetal distress.
+It doesn’t necessarily mean your baby is in danger, but be sure to let your health care provider know, as they will want to check for fetal distress.

-BellyBelly wishes you an amazing, gentle and empowered birth experience that you’ll cherish forever.
+BellyBelly wishes you an amazing, gentle, and empowering experience that you’ll cherish forever.